 The design of these public spaces will enhance visitors' understanding and appreciation of the place and the evolution of the occupation of the island.
-Shade and shelter will need to be is being incorporated in the design in a sympathetic manner.
+Shade and shelter is being incorporated in the design in a sympathetic manner.
 Access around the Island will generally be by walking and cycling, but some vehicular activity will be permitted such as for movement of goods, maintenance and construction; as well as small electric buggies for Ranger patrols and high frequency tenant movements.
-Vehicular access through these spaces will be limited and the routes identified.
-Slipway 2 on the Northern Apron will provide vehicular access primarily to the northern side of the island and the plateau.
-The slipway between the Camber Wharf and Buildings 92 & 93 will provide the primary vehicular access primarily point to the southern side of the island.
+Vehicular access through these spaces will be limited.
+The slipway between the Camber Wharf and Buildings 92 & 93 will provide the primary vehicular access point to the island.